yinwang0/pysonar2/README.md

 ### How to use

-PySonar2 is mainly designed as a library for Python IDEs, other developer tools and code search engines, so its interface may not be as appealing as an end-user tool, but for your understanding of the library's capabilities, a reasonably nice demo program has been built.

 You can build a simple "code-browser" of the Python 2.7 standard library with the following command line: